By the end of this section, you will be able to:

 We express this idea by writing that the sum of the heats equals zero because the heat gained is usually considered positive; the heat lost, negative.

-- Use the equation for heat transfer to express the heat lost by the aluminum pan in terms of the mass of the pan, the specific heat of aluminum, the initial temperature of the pan, and the final temperature:
+- Use the equation for heat transfer to express the heat transferred from the pan in terms of the mass of the pan, the specific heat of aluminum, the initial temperature of the pan, and the final temperature:

 - Express the heat gained by the water in terms of the mass of the water, the specific heat of water, the initial temperature of the water, and the final temperature: